Tartu – City of Good Thoughts

 Top reasons to choose Tartu for your next conference, event or incentive

 City of Good Thoughts

 Tartu (population 100,000), is Estonia’s second largest city as well as its main university town, a thriving hub of culture and innovation that draws in visitors from all over the world.
 Being home to globally-connected institutions such as Tartu University and the Estonian University of Life Sciences has made the ‘City of Good Thoughts’, as it’s called, a magnet for all kinds of conferences, particularly those related to scientific and medical fields.
-Not coincidentally, Tartu is also the focal point of Estonia’s active biotechnology sector as well as hotbed of IT development, the cradle of world-class companies like ZeroTurnaround, Fortumo, Playtech and Skype.
+Not coincidentally, Tartu is also the focal point of Estonia’s active biotechnology sector as well as hotbed of IT development, the cradle of world-class companies like ZeroTurnaround, Fortumo and Playtech.